Sundance Film Festival 2008

 Continuing its commitment to short film, Sundance has expanded its short film section - so we've split our coverage.
 This year's selection of 41 films are split into dramatic, documentary, animation and a new experiemental category.
 They "reinforce the genre as one which represents creativity and technological innovation".

-View other Sundance Film Festival Films by strand: Independent Feature Competition: Documentary, Independent Feature Competition: Dramatic, International Short Films: Animation, International Short Films: Documentary, International Short Films: Dramatic, International Short Films: Experimental and Mixed Media, New Frontier, Park City At Midnight, Premieres, Spectrum: Documentary, Spectrum: Dramatic Spotlight, US Short Films: Documentary, US Short Films: Dramatic, US Short Films: Experimental, World Cinema Documentary Competition, World Cinema Dramatic Competition
+View other Sundance Film Festival Films by strand: Independent Feature Competition: Documentary , Independent Feature Competition: Dramatic , International Short Films: Animation , International Short Films: Documentary , International Short Films: Dramatic , International Short Films: Experimental and Mixed Media , New Frontier , Park City At Midnight , Premieres , Spectrum: Documentary , Spectrum: Dramatic Spotlight , US Short Films: Documentary , US Short Films: Dramatic , US Short Films: Experimental , World Cinema Documentary Competition , World Cinema Dramatic Competition

-Chonto and My Biodegradable Heart
+My Biodegradable Heart and Chonto

 The Adventures of Baxter & McGuire: The Boss (Country: US; Year: 2007; Director: Michael S Blum; Writer: Nick Bakay, Michael J Weithorn; Stars: Voiced by Nick Bakay, Dana Gould)